pbchase/getting-and-cleaning-data-course-project/README.md

 * Produce means values for each of the variables in the assembled data grouped by Subject and Activity
 * Write a tidy dataset of the grouped means values

+## Using run_analysis.R

+The script run_analysis.R requires Base R and the packages dplyr and data.table.
+If they are not already installed in R, install them with these commands from inside R:

+	install.packages("dplyr")
+	install.packages("data.table")

+Then source the script to download the dataset, run the analysis and generate the output.

+	source("run_analysis.R")

+The tidy data set will be written the to file uci_har_tidy_data.csv

 ## Results

 The tidy dataset created by run_analysis.R is described in the file [CodeBook.md](CodeBook.md) included in this repo.